Hierarchical Kendall copulas: Properties and inference: Inference for hierarchical Kendall copulas

-Evidently the conditional distribution functions given in \eqref{eq:intconddist} in general do not allow for explicit expressions.
-In particular, if $C^{-1}$ is not available in closed form such as for the Gaussian copula, the expression in \eqref{eq:intconddist} hardly simplifies.
-One exception is the Plackett copula.
+Evidently, the conditional distribution functions given in Equation \eqref{eq:intconddist} in general do not allow for explicit expressions.
+In particular, if the copula quantile function $C^{-1}$ is not available in closed form such as for the Gaussian copula, the expression in Equation \eqref{eq:intconddist} hardly simplifies.
+In the case of Archimedean copulas, the conditional distribution functions can be obtained as particularly convenient expressions.